Abdelrhmansersawy/OrderTracker/api-endpoints.md

     "name": name
   }
   ```
-- Returns an object which represent the newly created order
+- Returns an object which represent the newly created order with its `id`
 - **Response body**

   ```json